Osek (Rokycany District): Geography

-The Osecký Stream flows through the village.
-There are several ponds in the municipality, the set of ponds Karásek, Labutinka, Lukotovský and Nový is supplied by the Osecký Stream.
+The stream Osecký potok flows through the village.
+There are several fishponds in the municipality; the set of ponds Karásek, Labutinka, Lukotovský and Nový is supplied by the Osecký potok.

 History

-The first written mention of Osek is from 1240, in a deed issued by the King Wenceslaus I of Bohemia to the monastery of Plasy, where a man by name of Budivoj of Osek is referred to.
+The first written mention of Osek is from 1240, in a deed issued by the King Wenceslaus I to the monastery of Plasy, where a man by name of Budivoj of Osek is referred to.
 The monastery in Plasy was founder of Osek.
 The village was dominated by small Gothic fort, rebuilt into a Renaissance castle in the second half of the 16th century.

 In following centuries Osek was owned by several aristocratic families.
 Beside farming, the village specialized in iron ore mining and iron production.
 This local industry utilized energy from the system of ponds in Osek's proximity and charcoal from nearby forests.
 Iron ore mining continued until 1850.
 In the 19th and 20th centuries Osek remained mostly agricultural community.

 The village of Vitinka was founded around 1697.
 It used to be traditionally a part of Osek.
 In 1924 an independent municipality of Vitinka was created, however in 1980 Vitinka merged with Osek again.

 Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

+The main landmark of Osek is the Church of the Assumption of the Virgin Mary.
+Its Gothic presbytary dates from the mid-14th century.
+The nave was built in the Baroque style in 1707 by the architect Jakub Auguston.

-On the top of Kamýk Hill, there are the ruins of an aristocratic summer house.
+There are the ruins of an aristocratic summer house on the top of Kamýk hill.
 It was built in 1750 and desolated in 1839.
 A Jewish cemetery is located next to the ruins.